Samar Mubarakmand

-Upon completing his doctoral research in fast neutron spectrometry, Mubarakmand was appointed to head the Diagnostic Group of the Pakistan Atomic Energy Commission.
-He later served as the test director for nuclear weapons testing at the Ras Koh Range in Balochistan throughout 1998.

-Before that, he was a prominent researcher for Pakistan's military Hatf Program, overseeing the development of the Shaheen and Babur missile programs, whilst serving as chairman of the National Engineering and Scientific Commission for the Government of Punjab from 2001-2007.
-He was later appointed as a scientific advisor to the Government of Pakistan, in which he assisted with the Thar coalfield project.
-As of 2025, he is leading the mineral exploration efforts in the Chiniot district, serving as the Chairman to the Punjab Mineral Company's board of directors (Mines & Minerals Department in the Government of Punjab.)
+As of 2026, he is leading the mineral exploration efforts in the Chiniot district, serving as the chairman of the Punjab Mineral Company.

-Biography

 Early life and education

-Samar Mubarakmand was born in Rawalpindi in the Punjab Province of British India (now in Punjab, Pakistan) on 17 September 1942, into a Muslim family from Hoshiarpur (now in Punjab, India).
-He was educated in Lahore and matriculated from St. Anthony's High School in 1956.
+Mubarakmand was born on 17 September 1942, in Rawalpindi in the Punjab Province of British India.
+His Muslim family was originally from the Hoshiarpur District.
+He was educated in Lahore and graduated from St. Anthony's High School in 1956.

 After passing university entrance examinations, he enrolled at Government College University (GCU), where he studied physics under Tahir Hussain.
+During university, Mubarakmand was a swimmer and represented GCU at the National Games of Pakistan.
 In 1960, he graduated with a Bachelor of Science (BSc) in physics, concentrating in experimental physics with a minor in mathematics.
-During college, Mubarakmand was a swimmer and represented GCU at the National Games of Pakistan.

 He researched experimental physics under Hussain and built an experimental apparatus for his master's thesis.
 His thesis included work on gamma‑ray spectrometry, and he conducted an experiment witnessed by nuclear physicist Denys Wilkinson as part of his master's programme.
-Wilkinson invited Mubarakmand to visit the University of Oxford in the United Kingdom to pursue further study in experimental physics.
+Wilkinson invited Mubarakmand to visit the University of Oxford to pursue further study in experimental physics.

-In 1962, Mubarakmand received an MSc in physics after completing his thesis, Construction of a Gamma-Ray Spectrometer.
+In 1962, Mubarakmand received an Master of Science (MSc) in physics after completing his thesis, Construction of a Gamma-Ray Spectrometer.
 The same year, he joined the Pakistan Atomic Energy Commission (PAEC) and received a scholarship to study at Oxford, where he joined Wilkinson's group.
 Mubarakmand helped prepare and commission a 22‑million‑volt particle accelerator.
 He also studied linear accelerators and, after returning to Pakistan, built one.
 Besides his studies, he played cricket as a fast bowler for the Oxford University Cricket Club.

+During his doctoral studies on nuclear structure at the University of Oxford, Mubarakmand developed and refined a technique for the spectroscopy of fast neutrons released during the nuclear reactions under investigation.
+This technique has direct applications in conducting cold tests of nuclear devices.
 In 1966, he completed his doctoral thesis under Wilkinson and was awarded a Doctor of Philosophy (DPhil) in experimental nuclear physics.